Providentia -- A Large-Scale Sensor System for the Assistance of Autonomous Vehicles and Its Evaluation: Evaluation of the Digital Twin

 \subsection{Evaluation Methodology}

-To compare our digital twin with the ground truth data, we first transform the aerial detections from UTM into the Cartesian world coordinate system used by Providentia in which the digital twin is defined.
-In the next step, we match all ground truth frames with those frames of the digital twin with the closest corresponding timestamp.
-Note that the digital twin has a higher frequency of $\SI{5.4}{Hz}$ than the ground truth with $\SI{1}{Hz}$, and they are slightly offset with respect to each other.
+To compare our digital twin with the ground truth data, we first transform the aerial detections from UTM into the Cartesian world coordinate system used by Providentia, in which the digital twin is defined.
+In the next step, we match all ground truth frames, i.e. all detections in each pair of left-hand and right-hand camera images, with those frames of the digital twin with the closest corresponding timestamp.
+Note that the digital twin has a higher frequency than the ground truth with \unit{1}{Hz}, and they are slightly offset with respect to each other.
 We account for the time difference between matched frames by extrapolating the Providentia detections with a constant velocity prediction.
-This is sufficiently accurate, as the average time difference is only \SI{50}{ms}.

-In order to evaluate the spatial accuracy and the detection rate of the digital twin, it is necessary to establish associations between the detected vehicles in the digital twin and the ground truth.
-For this purpose we use the Hungarian algorithm~\cite{munkres1957algorithms}, which guarantees an optimal one-to-one assignment.
-A weighted Euclidean distance is used for computing the cost matrix, putting more emphasis on the longitudinal distance between vehicles than on their lateral distance.
-This accounts for the fact that the estimates in the digital twin have a greater variance in the driving direction (see the RMSE results in \sect{sec:results}), while vehicles driving on nearby lanes can be close, but should not be associated.
-We chose the weights empirically, such that they represent a \SI{13.5}{m} by \SI{2.2}{m} ellipse around the ground truth object, with the major axis aligned with the driving direction (see~\fig{fig:associations}).
-Based on this ellipse, we also perform a gating, in which all associations outside of the ellipse are rejected.
+To assess the overall performance of our system, we evaluate the classification accuracy, the spatial accuracy and the detection rate of the digital twin.
+For computing these metrics, it is necessary to establish associations between the detected vehicles in the digital twin and the ground truth.
+For this purpose we use the Hungarian algorithm~\citep{munkres1957algorithms}, which guarantees an optimal one-to-one assignment.
+We use a weighted Euclidean distance for computing the cost matrix, putting more emphasis on the longitudinal distance between vehicles than on their lateral distance.
+This accounts for the fact that the estimates in the digital twin have a greater variance in the driving direction because of their shape and kinematics (see also the RMSE results in~\sect{sec:results}).
+While vehicles driving on nearby lanes can be close, but the estimate of one should not be associated to the ground truth of the other.
+Furthermore, we make the weights dependent on the vehicles' dimensions, because the detection of a larger vehicle is more likely to be placed further away from its center.
+In particular, we define the longitudinal weight as the vehicle length plus \unit{8}{m} and the lateral weight as its width plus \unit{1.7}{m}.
+We determined these additive components empirically.
+Thresholding this weighted distance represents an ellipse around the ground truth object, with the major axis aligned with the driving direction (see~\fig{fig:associations}).
+Based on these ellipses, we also perform a gating with threshold 1, in which all associations outside of the respective ellipse are rejected to avoid wrong associations between pairs of false negatives and false positives.
 Overall, these parameters lead to accurate and reasonable associations.